osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 -> should see `Hi git_username!
 You've successfully authenticated, but GitHub does not provide shell access.`!

 ### Some syntax notes:
-- Angle brackets hold a name that is unique/different for various users.
-Fill these out with the relevant file name.
 - These instructions assume that downloaded files from the web go to the /c/users/username/Downloads folder path in your Windows OS.
 If they don't, then replace the path with the one that contains the previous downloads.
 - You only need to use 'username' and not just username when you have spaces in the username.
 This username refers to the Windows OS username.

 #### Install tools